Cleaning our dog’s teeth. We all know it’s important. But for some of us, it’s something that seems hard to do regularly.

 How do you take care of your dog’s teeth?

-Julia Thomson is a regular writer for That Mutt.
+Julia Preston is a regular writer for That Mutt.
 Visit her blog Home on 129 Acres where she writes about her adventures of country living and DIY renovating.